OWASP/CheatSheetSeries/cheatsheets/Key_Management_Cheat_Sheet.md

 ## Trust Stores

-1. Design controls to secure the trust store against injection of 3rd party root certificates.
+1. Design controls to secure the trust store against injection of third-party root certificates.
 The access controls are managed and enforced on an entity and application basis.
 2. Implement integrity controls on objects stored in the trust store.
 3. Do not allow for export of keys held within the trust store without authentication and authorization.
 4. Setup strict policies and procedures for exporting key material from applications to network applications and other components.